 No ocean?
 No problem!
-The rivers, lakes and parks of upstate New York prove that you don’t need access to the Atlantic to have a great time at the beach.
-From swimming holes to the shores of Lake Erie, upstate New York beaches are perfect places to beat the heat this summer.
+The rivers, lakes and parks of upstate New York prove you don’t need access to the Atlantic to have a great time at the beach.
+From swimming holes to the shores of Lake Erie, these upstate New York beaches are the perfect places to beat the heat this summer.

 Veterans Memorial Park Beach, Bolton Landing